 - 242. The Mandatory Minimum Premium is an additional quantity that may be added to the applicable payable price, calculated to be the minimum value required to allow the Economic Test to be passed in the case where the allocation of all offered incremental capacity at the estimated reference price would not generate sufficient revenues for a positive economic test outcome.
 An estimate of the mandatory minimum premium will be provided as part of the project proposal.
-Where a Mandatory Minimum Premium is applied, the present value of the capacity commitments shall be calculated as the sum of: - i.
+Where a Mandatory Minimum Premium is applied it shall be applied to all capacity allocated via the Alternative Allocation mechanism and shall not be applied to any subsequent capacity release, additionally where it is to be applied the present value of the capacity commitments shall be calculated as the sum of: - i.
 The quantity of proposed incremental Interconnection Point Capacity x (estimated reserve price + Mandatory minimum Premium); - ii.
 The quantity of unsold Technical Interconnection Point Capacity x Mandatory Minimum Premium. - 243.
 In the event that the Economic Test is not passed and capacity (excluding Non-obligated Entry Capacity) is not reserved, the IP PARCA will be terminated.